mjknj18/Stock-Market-Trend-Analysis/README.md

 1. The majority of stocks saw yearly increases in their value.
 2. Stock DM had the greatest yearly increase at over five and a half thousand percent.
 3. Stock CBO had the greatest yearly decrease at just under ninety six percent.
-4. Stock BAC had the greatest overall volume at year's end.
+4. Stock BAC had the greatest total volume at year's end.

 2015 Stock Market Data
 1. The majority of stocks saw yearly decreases in their value.
 2. Stock ARR had the greatest yearly increase at just under five hundred percent.
 3. Stock KMI.W had the greatest yearly decrease at just under one hundred percent.
-4. Stock BAC had the greatest overall volume at year's end.
+4. Stock BAC had the greatest total volume at year's end.

 2016 Stock Market Data
 1. The majority of stoks saw yearly increases in their value.
 2. Stock SD had the greatest yearly increase at over eleven and a half thousand percent.
 3. Stock DYN.W had the greatest yearly decrease at just over ninety percent.
-4. Stock BAC had the greatest overall volume at year's end.
+4. Stock BAC had the greatest total volume at year's end.

 ## Disclaimer